pratik18v/fgsm/README.md

 Accuracy of the network with adversarial attack on the 10000 test images: 14 %

 Number of misclassified examples (as compared to clean predictions): 8374/10000

+Please check the iPython notebook for visualization of the results.